 The Group has operations in Luxembourg, in the Netherlands and in Hungary.
 By the geographical diversification of the operations, the Group mitigates the effects of country risk.
-Notwithstanding the, ongoing impact of the global coronavirus pandemic, the Group has not identified any significant risks that may affect the financial performance of Group members associated with the countries in which the Group operates.
+The Group has not identified any significant risks that may affect the financial performance of Group members associated with the countries in which the Group operates.
 Further as members of the European Union and the legal structure associated with it, management believes that country risk is not a matter of significant concern.